-Exceptions can be made based on the approval of Graduate advisor.
-No more than two attempts are allowed to pass the written exams.
+Exceptions to these dates can be made based on the approval of Graduate advisor.

 If a MS student fails on their 2nd attempt, they will be dismissed from the program (see qualifying exam process policy on page 31).
 Students must be enrolled or on Filing Fee status in order to take the exams.